superfly/docs/flyctl/cmd/flyctl_scale_memory.md

 ## Options

 ~~~
   -a, --app string             Application name
   -c, --config string          Path to application configuration file
-      --group string    The process group to apply the VM size to
   -h, --help                   help for memory
+      --process-group string   The process group to apply the VM size to
 ~~~

 ## Global Options